jsitarski/bindata/manual.md

 If speed is important and you are only dealing with simple binary data types then BitStruct might be a good choice.
-For non trivial data types, BinData is the better choice.
+For non trivial data types,JBinData is the better choice.

 ### [BinaryParse](http://rubyforge.org/projects/binaryparse)